mozilla-services/heka/docs/source/getting_started.rst

 * Loading and parsing a rotating stream of nginx access log files.

-* Generating JSON structures representing each request loaded from the nginx log files and sending them on to an ElasticSearch database cluster.
+* Generating JSON structures representing each request loaded from the Nginx log files and sending them on to an ElasticSearch database cluster.

 * Generating a real time graph of the HTTP response status codes of the